-With Angela Fernandez (Faculty of Law, University of Toronto) and Christopher Shorey (Lerners LLP), I am also writing a book on the case of the Frederic Gerring, Jr., a ship seized by Canada in the 1890's for illegal fishing in the North Atlantic.
+With Angela Fernandez (Faculty of Law, University of Toronto) and Christopher Shorey (Lerners LLP), I am also writing a book on the case of the Frederick Gerring, Jr., a ship seized by Canada in the 1890's for illegal fishing in the North Atlantic.
 As the case wound its way from Nova Scotia, to the Supreme Court of Canada, and finally to an international arbitration tribunal, the Gerring became a symbol of deeply contested ideas about environmental protection, state jurisdiction on the oceans, and international law.

 B. Miller.
 Borderline Crime: Fugitive Criminals and the Challenge of the Border, 1819-1915.
 Toronto: University of Toronto Press and the Osgoode Society, 2016.